-CA STATE BUDGET APPROVES $7.5 MILLION FOR "HUNGER-FREE COLLEGE CAMPUSES"
+GOV BROWN SIGNS CA STATE BUDGET– APPROVES $7.5 MILLION FOR "HUNGER-FREE COLLEGE CAMPUSES"

-SACRAMENTO – The California State Legislature signs a budget allocating $7.5 million in support of Hunger-Free College Campuses.
-I passed and signed by the Governor, these funds will provide an incentive to public colleges across the state for initiatives addressing college student hunger.
+SACRAMENTO – Governor Brown and the California State Legislature sign a budget allocating $7.5 million in support of Hunger-Free College Campuses.
+These funds will provide an incentive to public colleges across the state for initiatives addressing college student hunger.

 This $7.5 million investment will provide the UC, CSU, and California Community College Systems each a one-time $2.5 million award to develop student meal credit sharing programs known as Swipe Out Hunger, create campus food pantries, and designate employees to assist students with the otherwise outdated CalFresh enrollment process.

 This budget investment supports the goal of AB 453, the Hunger-Free Campus Bill, introduced by Assemblywoman Limon (D-Santa Barbara).
 “I applaud the Legislature and for approving my initiative to support innovative programs and continue current investments that lessen student hunger,” said Limón.
 “Student hunger on college campuses is a real problem that I saw in my 14 years at both UC Santa Barbara and Santa Barbara City College.
 The Hunger Free Campus incentive funding in this year’s budget will make a real difference in the lives of students by giving them the best opportunity to complete their degrees on time.”

 "Basic needs such as access to food shouldn't stand in the way of a diploma." said Rachel Sumekh, Executive Director of Swipe Out Hunger.
 "We know food-insecure students are 52% more likely to skip class as a result of their hunger.
 There's an opportunity for us to make an impact here."